 Yes.
 Systems that use R-410Aor other non-ozone-depleting alternative refrigerants are available now and will become increasingly common.

-Are service contractors trained to work on R-410A systems?
+60 mg prednisone for 5 days Are service contractors trained to work on R-410A systems?

 Yes.
 Service contractors repairing and installing R-22 systems today should be technically capable of R-410Arepair and installation as well.
 As the new systems become more common, more contractors will be familiar with them.
 However, it is a good idea to make sure that the dealer or contractor you use is trained in the installation and service procedures required for R-410Aequipment.

 When will R-22 no longer be available for purchase?

 R-22 will continue to be manufactured and imported until 2020 for service of existing equipment.
 After 2020, only recycled or reclaimed R-22 will be available.
 It is difficult to predict when supplies will run out, but the EPA anticipates that supplies should be available until most R-22 equipment is retired.

 Will R-22 equipment parts continue to be available?

 No manufacturers have announced plans to stop producing R-22 repair parts.
 However, availability of parts in the future will be determined by normal market conditions.Can R-410Abe used in an R-22 system?
 R-410Acannot be used in an unmodified R-22 system, because it requires equipment designed for the higher pressures and unique characteristics of R-410A.
 Although it is possible to update an R-22 system for R-410Arefrigerant, the modifications are significant and often cost-prohibitive.